adamhjk/si-deploy-test/README.md

 # GitHub Workflow for Container Deployment

-This repository demonstrates a GitHub Actions workflow that automates building a Docker container, pushing it to AWS ECR, and deploying it using System Initiative.
+This repository demonstrates a GitHub Actions workflow that automates building a Docker container, pushing it to AWS ECR, and deploying it using System Initiative!

 ## Workflow Overview